-We provide root canal treatment in Columbia, MD.
-It is a general dentistry service to save a natural tooth that has been diseased or damaged and is causing significant pain due to inflammation within the tooth.
-Although the term “root canal” often instills pain and fear in many patients, the procedure is typically no more painful than a dental filling.
+We provide root canal treatments in Columbia, MD.
+It’s a general dental service that saves a natural tooth from having to be pulled.
+We can repair diseased or damaged teeth that are causing significant pain because of inflammation.
+Although the term “root canal” often instills pain and fear, the procedure is typically no more painful than getting a dental filling.

-Our staff will ensure your comfort during your procedure.
+Our staff will make sure you’re comfortable before, during, and after your procedure.
 Visit our dental office in Columbia, MD, today for restorative and comprehensive dentistry.

 What is a Root Canal?